xichensf/magical/README.md

 MAGICAL selected regulatory circuits with 93 TFs, 390 peaks and 310 genes.
 ```

+# Contact
-Check our paper "**Mapping disease regulatory circuits at cell-type resolution from single-cell multiomics data**.
-2022" for more details about single cell data integration and MAGICAL analysis.
-Questions can be emailed to Xi Chen (xchen@flatironinstute.org).
+Questions about scATAC-seq data processing and MAGICAL can be emailed to Xi Chen (<xchen@flatironinstitute.org>).

+Questions about scRNA-seq data processing can be emailed to Yuan Wang (<yuanwang@cs.princeton.edu>).

+Other questions about our work should be emailed to Olga G. Troyanskaya (<ogt@genomics.princeton.edu>) and Stuart C. Sealfon (<stuart.sealfon@mssm.edu>).